 Roma Mentor Project –

-Project for desegregation of Roma school in the town of Montana started with 78 Roma children, distributed in 5 mixed schools in mass-schools and in the end in 2010 we had around 290 Roma children enrolled and attending regular school lessons.
+”Equal access to Roma children to all schools in Montana” in 2001 was supported by Open Society Institute (Hungary), Roma Participants Program and continued till 2011 with the financial support of Roma Education Fund.Project for desegregation of Roma school in the town of Montana started with 78 Roma children, distributed in 5 mixed schools in mass-schools and in the end in 2010 we had around 290 Roma children enrolled and attending regular school lessons.
 Some of the main activities include:

 - Provision of free textbooks and educational materials;

 - Daily monitoring of student attendance and results at school (5 Roma school mediators in each of the accepting school)

 - Additional (and individual) work with these of Roma students, who meet difficulties in adoption of school material;

 - Trainings for teachers, aiming improvement of their competitions for work in multicultural environment

 One Minute – Junior Videos – realized in 2006th project, financed by UNICEF Germany and implemented with the partnership between SHAM Foundation, the European Cultural Foundation, UNICEF and “Amalipe”.
 27 Roma and Non-Roma youngsters expressed their ideas for more tolerant world thought short videos.
 They were the creators, but also actors, TV-operators and editors of their own videos.
 Professionals from the partnering organization provided equipment and expert advises.
 Part of videos available here: http://www.theoneminutesjr.org/index.php?thisarticle=234&page=2